phac-nml/snvphyl-galaxy/docs/user/output.md

 ![mapping-quality][]

 The tool to generate this file takes two parameters, **min coverage** and **min percent covered** which represents the minimum percentage of the reference genome with reads over the minimum coverage mapped.
-The output is a list of all input genomes which did not meet the critera as well as the percent of coverage over the reference genome.
+The output is a list of all input genomes which did not meet the criteria as well as the percent of coverage over the reference genome.

 [Newick]: https://en.wikipedia.org/wiki/Newick_format
 [snv-tree]: images/snv-tree.png